What is the difference between tarmac driveways and asphalt driveways?

 Tarmac is a strong and durable surfacing material and is exceptionally resilient to vehicles that are heavy, which is why it is so commonly used for driveways and roads.
 If you have a big family with lots of cars or there is lots of traffic coming in and out of your driveway daily (for example, if you run a business from your own home), you’re going to need a material that will not get damaged or crack under pressure.

 Tarmac is long-lasting and strong as well as weather resistant.
 Whether you live in an area that gets extremely cold and suffers from a lot of rain or you’re located in an area where the summers are hot, tarmac is a reliable surface material that can withstand all conditions.
 Because of its smooth surface, tarmac has no cracks that can be filled when it rains.
+However, Tarmac may still need some maintenance during hot weather.

 Quick and easy to install